kurron/aws-study-group-labs/README.md

 1. `Add Custom Rule`
 1. **TODO: we need to learn about Lambda first**

+## Termintation Protection
+1. Create a new EC2 instance of any size
+1. Ensure `Enable termination protection` is checked
+1. After the instance is up, use the console to terminate it.
+What happens?
+1. Stop the instance
+1. Use the console to terminate the instance.
+What happens?

 # Lab 4: EC2 Virtual Servers (continued)

 ## Create Role